Master of Arts

 Welcoming School and Alum Culture.
 Our program affords frequent opportunities to engage with a broad network of faculty, students, staff and alums based in the U.S. and around the world.

 Globally Oriented Faculty.
-The school’s faculty all have backgrounds in global reporting, research, teaching and training in Asia, North America, Latin America, the Middle East, North Africa and Sub-Saharan Africa.
+The school’s faculty all have backgrounds in global research, teaching and training in Asia, North America, Latin America, the Middle East, North Africa and Sub-Saharan Africa.

 Capstone.
 In their last semester, students work closely with a professor on a one-credit professional project, professional portfolio or academic paper related to their specific area of interest.